linuxfreak90/FIFA18-CMMOD/README.md

 - ..

 ## TODO
-- Player growth
+- Player growth changes
-- Checkout training
+- Tweak training
-- Try to improve loan deals

-With many thanks to the modding community for all your fantastic work!
+Many thanks to the modding community for all your fantastic work!